Journals, pdf's (Econ) Perform statistical calculations on raw data - WebMath. Skip Discover Education Main Navigation Forgot username or password?

 On the one hand, the “It’s All About the Benjamins” attitude has been a strong staple in popular culture.
 The $100 bill represents wealth and success, as a currency’s largest denomination well should.
 But the $100 has always also been the black sheep of American currency.
 It’s the only bill that doesn’t have a D.C. building on it (Independence Hall is in Philadelphia), and one of two that doesn’t feature a president (Hamilton’s $10 is the other).
+Most people feel compelled to apologize and ask for permission before they pay with a $100 bill at shops and restaurants, and some stores won’t even accept them.
 Decline of the Empire.
 I love this kind of stuff.

 I've got time on my hands, so I was perusing the latest wealth/income inequality data.
 There's been a flurry of activity on this front, especially after the publication of Thomas Piketty's Capital In The Twenty-first Century.
 Long story short, denizens of Flatland, especially economists, love to measure shit.
+Based on recent work by Emmanuel Saez and Gabriel Zucman, both of UC-Berkeley, those happy House of Debt guys Atif Mian and Amir Sufi (University of Chicago) wrote a post called Measuring Wealth Inequality.
 Half of world's wealth now in hands of 1% of population – report.
 Global inequality is growing, with half the world’s wealth now in the hands of just 1% of the population, according to a new report.

 Meanwhile, Joe Stiglitz spoke about the ‘charade’ of free trade and how international trade deals tend to protect already wealthy and powerful western corporate interests, as Frances Coppola worried about destructive trade wars and neo-colonialism destablising the global economy.
 Unlearning Economics.
 Howling about business, finance, and money.
 Economic Theory.
 Increasingly Unequal: Income Inequality by State, 1917 to 2012.
 Executive summary Economic inequality is, at long last, commanding attention from policymakers, the media, and everyday citizens.
 There is growing recognition that we need an inclusive economy that works for everyone—not just for those at the top.
 While there are plentiful data examining the fortunes of the top 1 percent at the national level, this report uses the latest available data to examine how the top 1 percent in each state have fared over 1917–2012, with an emphasis on trends over 1928–2012 (data for additional percentiles spanning 1917–2012 are available at go.epi.org/topincomes1917to2012).